ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#VerifiableClaims #ImmunityCredentials.md

 **Some specific implementations of Immunity Credentials in response to COVID-19 have begun:**

 **The COVID Credentials Initiative is leveraging the #W3C DID and Verifiable Credentials specifications.
-It appear to be led by members of the Sovrin/Hyperledger Indy architecture and platform for Self-Sovereign Identity.**
+It appears to be led by members of the Sovrin/Hyperledger Indy architecture and platform for Self-Sovereign Identity.**

 *COVID Credentials Initiative**
   * Global, cross-sector community of organizations using digital identity as a way to mitigate the spread of COVID-19 and reboot public trust [#Implementation, Covid Credentials].